 I’ve talked a few times before about how I love streamlining my business, and having a smooth client process.
 There are several tools that I use in my business to keep everything running, but my favorite?
 Typeform.
 I use it for so many different things in my business, because it has a great interface and I love the features.
-If you’ve been curious about Typeform, I’ll be outlining it in this post.
+If you’ve been curious about using Typeform in business, I’ll be outlining it in this post.

 Typeform is a tool that allows you to create free, beautiful forms to ask questions and collect information.
 It has an easy to use, drag-and-drop interface with customizable design.
 Forms are responsive, and results are sent straight to your inbox.
 You can embed forms on a website, or just send a link.